glenlong/wedding/src/content/posts/father-of-the-bride-speech-fail.md

 ## 1. Making It All About You

-Yes of course the focus of any wedding is the bride and groom, but let's not forget, you've played an important part too.
+Yes of course the focus of any wedding is the Bride and Groom, but let's not forget, you've played an important part too.
 So make sure your Father of the Bride speech plays up your role as the generous host of the whole event.

 Even if you haven't paid for the whole thing (which you probably have) it's important that guests at least get a sense of your important contribution, so why not point out a few of the things that wouldn’t have been possible without your help (or more likely, money)?